imakshug/Vintage-Photobooth-App/README.md

 ✅ What It Offers
 Upload image via browser

-Add custom message and date
+Add a custom message and date

 See live preview

-Download final image
+Download the final image

 ---